christophergandrud/Rep-Res-Book/StylisticConventions.md

 Camelback is used for individual variable names.

+### Abstract Variables

+Abstract variables, i.e. variables that do not represent specific objects in an example, are in `ALL CAPS TYPWRITER TEXT`.

 ### Individual variable values

 Individual variable values mentioned in the text are in **bold**.